 The primaries alone can give us very striking color contrast in our images.
 However, when we mix in the secondaries, we get even more creative possibilities.

 The Secondary Colors

-This is particularly useful when correcting particular tonal ranges in images.
-Shadows sometimes have the tendency to go a little blue.
-By adding yellow in the shadow tonal range we can counter that without compromising the entire image.
-A similar example might be if we have a sunset sky that looks way too red, we can add cyan in the highlight tonal range to counter it.
+This is particularly useful when correcting color casts in images.
+Shadows sometimes have a tendency to go a little blue.
+By adding yellow to the shadow tonal range we can counter that without compromising the entire image.
+Similarly, if we have a sunset sky that looks way too red we can add cyan to highlights to counter this.

-Interestingly, images that combine red with cyan or green with magenta can be very jarring and uncomfortable to the eye, yet blue and yellow often compliment each other well.
-Think of the number of sports teams that play in blue and yellow.
-That leads us nicely on to the complementary colors
+Interestingly, images that combine red with cyan or green with magenta can be very jarring and uncomfortable to the eye, yet blue and yellow often complement each other well.
+Think of the number of sports teams that play in blue and yellow!

-In order to find the most complimentary color, you look at the colors opposite on the color wheel.
+In order to find the most complementary color, you look at the opposite color on the color wheel.
 For example, if you were shooting a subject that was predominantly red and want to add in a striking contrast you would use green, the color opposite in the wheel.

-Complimentary colors and pairs that provide a striking contrast in an image and yet are pleasing to the eye.
-We can use a combination of complementaries to draw attention to a subject or to provide a juxtaposition to it.
+Complementary colors provide a striking contrast and they are pleasing to the eye.
+We can use a combination of complementaries to draw attention to the subject.

-However, there is a second benefit to the color wheel in that many of the colors that lie next to each other, also complement each other.
-Rather than providing a striking contrast, they work to produce a subtle and delicate difference that is particularly suited to a low key muted style of photograph.
+However, some colors that lie next to each other on the color wheel can also complement each other.
+Rather than providing a striking contrast, they work to produce a subtle and delicate difference that is particularly suited to low-key photographs or those with a muted palette.

-This is especially true on the right side of our color wheel between the red and green.
+This is especially true for the right side of our color wheel between red and green.
 The colors here might be considered pastel shades, subtle but very effective in compositions.